ebikatsudon/VTubeStudio/Tobii-Eye-Tracker.md

 ### For Tobii Eye Tracker 4C

+For the Tobii 4C, **head-tracking is not supported unless you use the beta driver**.
+If you do that, you may lose some of the Tobii-Windows-Accessibility features.

+If you don't use the beta driver, you will only have eye-tracking available in VTube Studio.

 1. Go to https://gaming.tobii.com/getstarted/
 2. Select `"Tobii Eyetracking"`
 3. Select `"Tobii Eye Tracker 4C"`
 4. Select `"Tobii Experience - beta only"`, then click `"Download Driver"` and install it to install `"Tobii Experience"`.
+If you don't want to install the beta driver, select `"Tobii Eye Tracking Core Software"` instead (but then you will not have head-tracking).
 5. Run `"Tobii Experience"` to make sure it works well with your device and calibrate it.

 ## What can I do with it in VTube Studio?